Pluteus cervinus Fawn Pluteus Shipley Country Park,

 distant and oblong shaped.
 Stem, geniculate, short concolorous

 with cap, but streaky.
 White volva.
-Awaiting identification
+Not identified

 Beeston Parish Church, Nottinghamshire (September 2008)